Passover Spirit RecommendationsBy Stephanie Moreno

 Oregon and Washington State cherries are crushed, fermented, and distilled to create this spirit.

-This brand makes a non-Kosher for Passover gin as well.
-In addition to the base ingredient change, this gin substitutes bay leaves sourced from Mt.
-Veeder in Napa Valley in place of cardamom.
+Like the brand’s Kosher for Passover Vodka, this gin is also made with sugarcane instead of grains.
+In addition to the base ingredient change, bay leaves sourced from Mt.
+Veeder in Napa Valley are used in place of cardamom.

 NO GRAINS HERE